How Fabric networks are structured¶

 Because R1, R2, and R0 are listed in the channel configuration, they are allowed to join peers (in the case of R1 and R2) or ordering nodes (in the case of R0) to the channel.

-R1’s peer, P1, and R2’s peer, P2, along with R0’s ordering service, O, join the channel through the process described in Create a channel without a system channel.
+R1’s peer, P1, and R2’s peer, P2, along with R0’s ordering service, O, join the channel through the process described in the Create a channel tutorial.
 Note that while only one ordering node, 1, is joined to this channel, in a production scenario, an ordering service should contain at least three nodes.
 For the purposes of this topic, however, it is more important to conceptualize the interactions of the ordering service and the other components of the network than it is to understand how the needs of high availability impact configuration decisions.
 The nodes belonging to each organization have x.509 certificates created for them by the Certificate Authority associated with that organization.
 P1’s certificates are created by CA1, P2’s certificates are created by CA2, and so on.

 Every node in the channel stores a copy of the ledger of the channel, L1, which will be updated with each new block (note that the ordering service only contains the blockchain portion of a ledger and not the state database).
 Because of this, we can think of L1 as being physically hosted on P1, but logically hosted on the channel C1.
 The best practice is for R1 and R2 to make their peers, P1 and P2, anchor peers, as this will bootstrap communication on the network between R1 and R2.